Traditional and Simplified Chinese characters

-Many Chinese characters (about 80%) have a phonetic hint indicated by including another character element that sounds the same.
+Many Chinese characters (about 80%) have a phonetic hint indicated by another character element that has the same sound.
 As the phonetic part does not contribute to the meaning it is sensible to choose the simplest available phonetic element.
 So park or garden 園 yuán became 园 by replacing the phonetic element 袁 yuán with 元 yuán.
 Also ‘calendar’ 曆 lì became 历 by using the simpler phonetic 力 and ‘neighbor’ 鄰 lín (15 strokes) becomes 邻 (7 strokes).

 The easiest way to simplify is to miss out one or two strokes from the old form but retain the recognizable layout of the original.
 Examples in this category include the character for bird 鸟 niǎo which retains the impression of a bird with fewer strokes than 鳥 and arrive 来 lái for 來.
 Similarly ‘speak’ 說 shuō has become 说 by replacing the traditional ‘complex’ speech radical 訁 (seven strokes) with 讠 (two strokes).
 The pictograph form for ‘tortoise’ 龜guī lost its legs to become 龟 with only a head, shell and tail.
 Quite a dramatic and pleasing example is ‘fly’ 飛 fēi which became a single wing 飞 the empty space giving the idea of ‘air’.

 Sometimes the character has been replaced with a new, simpler symbol which uses fewer strokes; this is the only situation where new forms have been invented.
 So wind 風fēng which has the character for an insect inside has become simply 风.
 Also ‘correct’ 對 became 对 duì with a simplified symbol.
 These changes met the fiercest opposition as the change was arbitrary; in the case of ‘wind’ the use of ‘insect’ was considered appropriate because insects were thought to be brought in by the winds.

 For some rather obscure characters not in widespread use, several old characters with the same pronunciation have been merged into one new character.
-For example ‘you’ 臺; ‘desk’ 檯 and ‘typhoon’ 颱have both become 台tái.
+For example ‘you’ 臺; ‘desk’ 檯 and ‘typhoon’ 颱 have all become 台tái.